eaishwa/predict-the-payment/README.md

 # predict-the-payment
 A classification model to classify if payment made to a doctor is for research purpose or not.
+The dataset is taken from https://www.cms.gov/OpenPayments/Explore-the-Data/Dataset-Downloads.html.
+There are too many features in this dataset and an initial visualization is made to choose which features contribute to the target.
+The dataset also has large number of missing values in many features.
+Features that do not have more than 50% values are dropped.
+After visualizing and removing a few features from the dataset, certain features are knn imputed to account for missing values.
+Wide variety of models such as random forest, boosting and logistic regression are fitted.
+Best AUC is 97% with Ranom forest model.